bazelbuild/bazel-skylib/README.md

 `struct` that contains a set of related functions and/or other symbols that can be loaded as a single unit, for convenience.

+Skylib also provides build rules under the `rules` directory.

 ## Getting Started

 ### `WORKSPACE` file